 To allow these learning models to be effective, teachers can’t deliver in the traditional lecture method – talking in front of a class for thirty to forty-five minutes.🗣

 While this kind of lecture-based approach to teaching is already outdated, it would definitely fail digitally.
-Students struggle even more, when long attention spans are required without face-to-face interaction.
+Students struggle even more when long attention spans are required without face-to-face interaction.

 What is microlearning? 🤔

-According to E-learning Industry microlearning is “a way of teaching and delivering content in small, very specific bursts.
+According to the E-learning Industry microlearning is “a way of teaching and delivering content in small, very specific bursts.
 The learners are in control of what, and when, they are learning."

 How long is microlearning? 🤔